dogeow/vnstat-php-frontend/README.md

 ## Overview

-This project keeps vnStat data collection on the PHP side and renders the UI in React.

 - Page entry: `index.php`
 - Data API: `api/traffic.php`
 - Frontend source: `src/`
 - Internal PHP helpers: `app/`
 - Themes: `themes/light`, `themes/dark`

-The current UI is mobile-friendly and uses a single chart size mode in the app flow.

 ## Requirements